Storm Frank batters northern Britain, experts see costs rising

 A government-backed scheme to make flood insurance affordable is due to launch in April.
 But the scheme, Flood Re, does not cover small businesses.

-Consultancy KPMG has put the potential economic losses at more than 5 billion pounds, including 2 billion pounds for flood defenses.
+Consultancy KPMG has put the potential economic losses at more than 5 billion pounds, including 2 billion pounds for flood defences.

 (Additional reporting by Padraic Halpin in Dublin; Editing by Dominic Evans)